YangDai2003/OpenNote-Compose/README.md

 - Move notes to different folders
 - Move notes to the trash
 - OCR text recognition using ML Kit and CameraX
+- Support for writing, rendering and displaying notes in Markdown format
+- Ability to export notes as HTML or TXT files

 ## Technical Details